 |Loyal, loving, playful, energetic, alert, attentive, social, inquisitive

-The Jack Highland Terrier is a fun-loving mixed breed that always seems to be cheerful, affectionate, and alert.
+The Jack Highland Terrier is a fun-loving mixed breed that always seems cheerful, affectionate, and alert.
 This dog came about as the result of breeding a Jack Russell Terrier and a West Highland White Terrier together.
-This is a fairly new hybrid dog, so much isn’t known about their history.
-Learning about the parent breeds can provide insight into things like historical lineage and temperament factors.
+This is a relatively new hybrid dog, so much isn’t known about their history.
+Learning about the parent breeds can provide insight into their historical lineage and temperament.

-These dogs are full of energy, thanks to the high energy levels that both of their parents tend to have.
+These dogs are full of energy, thanks to the high energy levels of their parents.
 Therefore, they tend to be active from morning until it’s time for bed at night.
-Both parent breeds have been historically used as small animal hunters, so the Jack Highland Terrier may not get along well with cats and other small pets like hamsters and ferrets.
+Both parents have been historically used as small animal hunters, so the Jack Highland Terrier may not get along well with cats and other small pets like hamsters and ferrets.

 1. They May Be Hypoallergenic

 The West Highland White Terrier is considered hypoallergenic, so their Jack Highland Terrier offspring may also be hypoallergenic.
-It all depends on what parent coat characteristics the puppy most takes after.
-Some breeders may be able to tell you whether a puppy will be hypoallergenic based on past puppy litters they’ve bred with the same parents.
+It all depends on the coat characteristics the puppy inherits.
+Some breeders may be able to tell you whether a puppy will be hypoallergenic based on past litters they’ve bred with the same parents.

 2. They Have Tons of Energy

-These dogs may be small in size, but they’re huge on energy.
-In fact, a small Jack Highland Terriers tend to need more exercise than many large breed dogs!
-You can expect your Terrier to need anywhere from 1 to 2 hours of exercise and activity every single day.
+These dogs may be small in size, but they’re brimming with energy.
+In fact, Jack Highland Terriers need more exercise than many large breed dogs!
+You can expect your Terrier to need anywhere from 1 to 2 hours of exercise and activity daily.